Serenacula/splitby/planned-features.md

 -   Optimisation:
     -   Work out how to improve the looping.
 Maybe it can all be brought into a single loop?
     -   The loop inside perl should start at $start, not at 0
     -   Tbh I just don't really like the current structure.
-Might be better to bring all the looping code into perl
+Might be better to bring all the looping code into perl (done)
+-   Rebuild:
+    -   Once the core structure is in place and I know how I want it designed, it will be rebuilt in rust.
+It should prove a good way to learn the language, while also improving the speed.

 ## Stretch Features